InsightSoftwareConsortium/ITKThinShellDemons/README.md

 Demons algorithm.
 When initializing a metric object of this class with two meshes, the metric object first pre-computes geometric feature matching between the two meshes.
-~~The matching results stay the same during the optimization process~~. *This was changed to be updated during optimization and curvature matching was implemnted.*
+~~The matching results stay the same during the optimization process~~. *This was changed to be updated during optimization and curvature matching was implemented.*

 3. Optimizer